Kidderminster - Hume Street Medical Centre

 How to find us

-Our clinic is located at the back of Kidderminster Hospital.
-We are located within Hume Street Medical Centre.
-Our treatment area/rooms are located on the ground floor and you go through the first set of doors and turn left.
+Our clinic is located in Hume Street Medical Centre, Hume Street off of A4535 Sutton Road (Please note: This is not Kidderminster Hospital).
+Our treatment area/rooms are located on the ground floor as you go through the first set of doors and turn left.

 There is a private car park available but you will need to obtain a code from the centre when leaving the car park.